 Like most families, the Bradys have their own share of dysfunction.
 Two of the original Brady girls, Eve Plumb (Jan) and Maureen McCormick (Marcia), were nowhere in sight, and their absence didn't surprise fans—Plumb still works as an actress, but has distanced herself from the nostalgia circuit.
 McCormick wrote a tell-all memoir, Here's the Story: Surviving Marcia Brady and Finding My True Voice, which created a rift in the Brady family because Plumb thought that McCormick suggested the two had a lesbian affair during the filming of the original series.

 The show McCormick wants to escape has stayed relevant thanks to Lloyd J. Schwartz, the son of The Brady Bunch creator Sherwood Schwartz, who has turned his father's show into a franchise that includes TV movies, parody movies, a short-lived 1980s series called The Brady Brides, and most recently A Very Brady Musical.

-I was born in 1990, so I grew up watching a Brady show Schwartz had nothing to do with—My Fair Brady, a VH1 reality show chronicling the rocky romance of Christopher Knight (Peter Brady) and Adrianne Curry, a model who got her big break appearing on the first season of America's Next Top Model.
-The two met while filming VH1's The Surreal Life, the same show where Flavor Flav and Bridget Nielsen fell in love, and have since divorced.
+I was born in 1990, so I grew up watching a Brady show Schwartz had nothing to do with— My Fair Brady, a VH1 reality show chronicling the rocky romance of Christopher Knight (Peter Brady) and Adrianne Curry, a model who got her big break appearing on the first season of America's Next Top Model.
+The two met while filming VH1's The Surreal Life, the same show in which Flavor Flav and Brigitte Nielsen fell in love, and have since divorced.
 (Reality TV sometimes resembles a big blended family itself.)

 "It was certainly not like my family dynamic, but it was comforting to see the relationships they had," said attendee Jane Barnes.
 "It was something that made you feel good."